 What are the emerging niches within the nursing field?

-The nursing field is evolving rapidly, with several emerging niches offering new career opportunities.
-In Pittsburgh and across the U.S., specialties like gerontological nursing are growing due to the aging population.
-The U.S. Bureau of Labor Statistics projects a 12% increase in registered nurse employment by 2032, with advanced roles like nurse informatics and telehealth nursing expanding as healthcare becomes more tech-driven.
+The nursing profession is rapidly evolving, with emerging niches offering new opportunities for specialization.
+In Pittsburgh and across the U.S., areas such as gerontological nursing are growing due to an aging population.
+The U.S. Bureau of Labor Statistics projects a 7% growth in registered nurse employment through 2032, with advanced practice roles increasing faster.

 What are the top skills employers look for in nursing degree graduates in Pittsburgh?